-The Beijing National Stadium at the Olympic Green – also known as the ‘Bird’s Nest’ – hosted the opening and closing ceremonies of the 29th Olympiad in China in August 2008.
+The Beijing National Stadium at the Olympic Green – also known as the ‘Bird’s Nest’ – hosted the opening and closing ceremonies of the Summer and Winter Olympics in China in August 2008 and February 2022.
 The stadium has a total capacity of 91,000 seats.
 Tekla Structures software was used in the detailing and workshop design of the most complex and challenging parts of the steel structure.

 Accurate modeling ensures architects’ dreams come true